franciszekparma/FaceWGAN-GP/README.md

 # WGAN-GP Face Generator

-A Wasserstein GAN with Gradient Penalty for generating 128x128 face images.
+A from-scratch PyTorch implementation of a Wasserstein GAN with Gradient Penalty that learns to generate 128x128 human faces from noise.

 <p align="center">
   <img src="samples/sample_1.png" width="128" />